 To enable GST Registration No. for your invoices:

-- Select your invoice template, then click the Content tab at the top.
+- Select your invoice template, then select the Content tab.

-- Click on the ‘Header’ area of your invoice on the right hand side.
+- Select the ‘Header’ area of your invoice on the right hand side.
 This enables content options on the left hand side of the page.

 - Scroll down to the Display section on the left, and select the GST Registration No. field.